tzachbon/css-webpack-plugin-example/docs/setup-the-solution.md

 </html>
 ```

-After all that, we are ready to write our app inside `src/index.js`:
+After all of that, we are ready to write our app inside `src/index.js`:
 ```js
 import React from 'react';
 import { render } from "react-dom";